cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 "ham and eggs".containsAll("ham")                            // type error - prefix and operand are strings {"2": "ham", "3": "eggs "}.containsAll({"2": "ham"})         // type error - prefix and operand are records
 ```
+The first five examples would validate, since in all cases the receiver and argument are sets of `Long` integers.
+The remaining examples would not validate because they either (a) operate on heterogeneous sets (of values of multiple types) and/or (b) reference the empty-set literal `[]`, or (c) do not operate on sets at all.
+Please see discussion of [valid sets](syntax-datatypes.md#datatype-set) for more information on validity rules for sets.

 ### `.containsAny()` \(any element set membership test\) {#function-containsAny}

 **Usage:** `<set>.containsAny(<set>)`

 Function that evaluates to `true` if *any one or more* members of the operand set is a member of the receiver set.
 Both the receiver and the operand must be of type `set`.
+To be accepted by the policy validator, calls to `containsAny` must be on _homogeneous_ sets _of the same type_.

 ```cedar
 [1, -22, 34].containsAny([1, -22])                             // true